Stacy Lyn Harris

-For the American actor, see Stacy Harris.

 Stacy Lyn Harris is an American cookbook author, blogger, television host, gardener, and public speaker.
 Harris has been recognized for espousing a modern approach to living off the land.
 Her books include Happy Healthy Family Tracking the Outdoors In, Stacy Lyn's Harvest Cookbook and the handbook, Preserving 101: Canning, Freezing & Drying.
 Southern Living magazine editors placed the Harvest Cookbook on one of their "Editor's Choice Cookbook of the Week" lists.
 In 2014, she was named as part of a "new breed of cooks" helping to reintroduce wild game cooking into the mainstream by Deer and Deer Hunting magazine, alongside other notable chefs Steven Rinella, Charlie Palmer, and Hank Shaw.

 Biography

 Harris was born in Montgomery, Alabama to Wayne Pilgreen, a Vietnam veteran and Alabama Power Company linesman, and Paula Johnson, who worked for the United States Postal Service.
 She grew up in Montgomery, Alabama and attended Jefferson Davis High School.

 She graduated from Auburn University at Montgomery, where she majored in Psychology.
 She continued her education into the study of law and attended Jones Law School at Faulkner University in Montgomery, Alabama, and received her degree in 1994.

 After passing the Alabama State Bar exam, both she and her husband relocated to Birmingham, Alabama.
 During this transitional period, she began cultivating her interest in sustainable living.
 As time passed and her family grew, she continued to refine and expand her expertise in the culinary arts.